FAQ & What’s New?

 We have continued to build our production staff through hiring both experienced personnel as well as entry level trainees.
 This proved to add challenges to our operations management so logically we began to implement change within that system.

-Adam Toohey took the lead role as operations manager while Domi Parades transitions into more strictly a sales / customer service / support role.
+We created a new position of operations manager, Quality team leader, and Domi Parades transitions into more strictly a sales / customer service / support role.

 Our QA team is also undergoing growth and changes in roles.
 We are proud to announce that on NOV 28th, 2018, we passed our final audit to become ISO 9001:2015 certified.